tomwhitbrook/ds-pca-and-eigenvectors-lab-london-ds-091018/README.md

-Note that you have to reattach the names of the columns
+Note that you have to reattach the names of the columns.

+Run the cell below to reattach the column names.

 ```python